Yerida: Reasons for emigration phenomenon

-Since the founding of the State of Israel, polls have shown that those leaving the country were on average more educated than the ones who remained in Israel.
-This phenomenon is even more extreme amongst new immigrants who leave Israel than amongst native-born Israelis who leave Israel.
-Therefore, the emigration from Israel has occasionally been referred to as a brain drain.
-An OECD estimate put the highly educated emigrant rate at 5.3 per thousand highly educated Israelis, actually placing Israel in the lower third compared to OECD countries where the overall average was 14 per thousand highly educated emigrants.
-Israel, with its well developed technical and educational infrastructure and larger base of highly educated citizens, is retaining a greater percentage of its highly educated persons than developed countries such as Belgium, the Netherlands, Finland, Denmark and New Zealand.
+Since the establishment of the State of Israel in 1948, surveys have consistently shown that emigrants have, on average, higher levels of education than those who remain in the country.
+This pattern is more pronounced among immigrants who later leave Israel than among native-born Israelis.
+As a result, emigration from Israel has frequently been characterized in the academic literature as human capital flight.
+In 2008, the OECD estimated Israel’s rate of emigration among the highly educated was estimated at 5.3 per thousand, placing it in the lower third of OECD countries and below the OECD average of 14 per thousand.
+Comparative analyses indicate that Israel retains a higher proportion of its highly educated population than several developed countries, including Belgium, the Netherlands, Finland, Denmark and New Zealand.